mufty/raspikids/README.md

 https://github.com/quick2wire/quick2wire-gpio-admin

+### Workflow engine

-We use the harmony mode for nodejs for the engine to allow ES6 so to start just do this:
+We use the harmony mode for nodejs for the engine to allow ES6 so to start just do this just pass the process name to be executed as the last parameter:

 cd node_modules\RaspiKids

-sudo node --harmony start.js
+sudo node --harmony start.js <process-name>

-If you want to switch or write a new workflow just edit the start.js for now and provide the name of the workflow JSON there just omit the .json it's added automatically.
+If you want to write a new workflow just create a new json file in the wf directory.
 When adding workflows add them to the wf directory that's where they are being read from.

+### UI

+You can run the ui for the workflow now:

+cd node_modules\RaspiKids

+sudo npm start

+You can see all the existing workflows there just click them to load and if you want to start them press the start button.
+You can also drag and drop the nodes to see the connections.
+There is no save for now that's WIP.

 ## Developing